 When you're promised a "rate lock" from your lender, it means that you are guaranteed to get a particular interest rate over a certain number of days for your application process.
 This keeps you from working through your entire application process and learning at the end that the interest rate has gone up.

-Rate lock periods can be various lengths of time, between fifteen to sixty days, with the longer period typically costing more.
-The lending institution can agree to hold an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.
+Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer ones typically costing more.
+A lender may agree to hold an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of a shorter period.

-In addition to choosing the shorter rate lock period, there are other ways you are able to attain the best rate.
-A bigger down payment will give you a lower interest rate, because you'll have more equity at the start.
-You can pay points to lower your rate for the term of the loan, meaning you pay more initially.
-One strategy that makes financial sense for many people is to pay points to reduce the rate over the life of the loan.
-You will pay more initially, but you'll come out ahead, especially if you keep the loan for the full term.
+In addition to choosing the shorter lock period, there are more ways you can get the lowest rate.
+A bigger down payment will get you a reduced interest rate, because you'll be starting out with a good deal of equity.
+You can pay points to reduce your interest rate for the term of the loan, meaning you pay more initially.
+For a lot of people, this makes sense and is a good deal..

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.